omarreis/vsop2013/planetfun/README.md

 * Permission for "sensor use while using the app" is required
 * release for iOS and Android

-Search for "PlanetFun" on your app store.
+Search for "PlanetFun" on your device app store.

 ![planetfun 1.3](earthLighthousePhone.png)